aghast/lbac-python/ch04/more-expressions.md

 parentheses are handled in the same way - by recursively evaluating the nested sub-expression before the outer expression is evaluated.

-All in all, it looks like we have a few cases - the operators - where we will have to generate bytecode.
+All in all, it looks like we have a few cases down at the lower levels of the parser - the operators, numbers - where we will have to generate bytecode.
 And the rest of our features are actually handled implicitly by the expression parser, so we won't have to make any changes to keep them!

 Before we start converting our code to write bytes, let's look at two issues that may not be clear to you: why does our parser just